Building Strong Community Families

 “This is an invaluable service to so many: we would be lost without it.”
 (Parent)

 Building Strong Community Families is a partnership between Creative Futures and Paddington Development Trust (PDT).
 It builds on our highly successful “Queen’s Park Families” and “Westbourne Families” model, offering free weekly drop-ins all year round for families with children aged 0-4 years.
-With funding from the Lottery ‘Reaching Communities Fund’ we now offer 6 FREE drop-in sessions every week across northwest Westminster.
-Find the timetable here.
+With funding from the Lottery ‘Reaching Communities Fund,’ we now offer 6 FREE drop-in sessions every week across northwest Westminster.

 Trained volunteer ‘Maternity Champions’ from PDT are on hand to support parents, make them tea, introduce them to other families, and offer support, advice, signposting and friendship.